Brookshire's: Format Development and Modernization (2000s–2010s)

+Acquisitions and New Concepts (2020s–2026)

-In November 2021, Brookshire's announced their acquisition of all 17 Reasor's locations in the northeast Oklahoma, to be finalized in 2022.
+In November 2021, Brookshire Grocery Company announced its acquisition of all 17 Reasor's locations in Oklahoma, with the transaction finalized in 2022.

+On March 2, 2022, Brookshire Grocery Company opened its second FRESH by Brookshire's location in Fate, Texas.

+The company later announced the conversion of two former Uptown Grocery locations in The Village and Edmond, Oklahoma, into FRESH by Reasor's stores.
+These locations temporarily closed on October 22, 2025, and reopened on October 27, 2025, marking the first time the FRESH concept operated outside Texas.

+On November 12, 2025, Brookshire Grocery Company opened a 66,000‑square‑foot Fresh by Brookshire's store in Longview, Texas, the third, and largest Fresh location to date.
+This location features expanded amenities such as a sushi counter, taqueria bar, brick oven pizza, gelato station, artisan bakery, and an outdoor patio with a grill, bar, live music stage, and playground.

-In October 2025, Brookshire Grocery Co. announced Friday that two Winn-Dixie locations in Baton Rouge, LA will become Super 1 Foods stores in November.
+In late 2025, Brookshire Grocery Company converted two former Winn‑Dixie locations in Baton Rouge, Louisiana, into Super 1 Foods stores.

 The Present

 Today, the company has more than 14,000 employee/partners at over 200 locations in four states - Texas, Louisiana, Arkansas and Oklahoma.
-BGC has five brands: Brookshire's, Super 1 Foods, Fresh by Brookshire's, Spring Market, and Reasor's.
+BGC has six brands: Brookshire's, Fresh by Brookshire's, Super 1 Foods, Spring Market, Reasor's and Fresh by Reasor's.

-The company also operates three distribution facilities — two based in Tyler, TX, and one in Monroe, LA — with more than 2 million total square feet and a company fleet of 72 tractors and more than 300 trailers.
+The company also operates three distribution facilities – two based in Tyler, TX, and one in Monroe, LA – with more than 2 million total square feet and a company fleet of 72 tractors and more than 300 trailers.
 BGC's internal manufacturing facilities include bakery, dairy, ice cream, yogurt, fresh-cut, ice and water/drink plants in the Tyler area.

 Mississippi operations

 In 2002, Brookshire's bought four Albertsons stores in Mississippi.
 These stores were located in North Jackson, South Jackson, Ridgeland, and Flowood.
 The North Jackson store was the newest of the four locations, having opened in 2001, while the three other area stores opened in 1997.

 On February 11, 2010, after a decline in market grocery shares against Kroger and Walmart, Brookshire's exited Mississippi with the sale of the Flowood and Ridgeland stores to Kroger and the closure of the two Jackson stores.
 In late 2011, Brookshire's sold their South Jackson store to Kosciusko, MS based supermarket chain Food Depot, operated by Potter and Sims Foods.
 The North Jackson location was converted into a Virginia College location.
 Virginia College closed in December 2018.
 The former grocery store still remains vacant.